kimpham54/rust-book-homework-kim/README.md

 - to use closures properly you have to think about the closure environment, how often it is using the values/variables in that environment, whether or not they are moving out and if you are trying to call them again if they've already moved out. hard! see listing 13-7,8,9

 #### Iterators
+- iterators are a pattern on a vector Vec<T>, with an Iterator trait, associated types are Item and self::Item. methods include next, iter, etc.
 - are lazy (don't do anything unless you consume the iterator using methods like next sum collect)
 - iterators are a trait, .iter()
 - requires the object to define a next method, returning one item wrapped in Some and when iteration is over returns None